 What happens if my test is positive for COVID-19?

-People who have had contact with you, including family members and people you live with, may also need to get tested and follow public health directions.
-You should also check the rules of your state or territory.
+People who have had contact with you, including family members and people you live with, may need to test for COVID-19 and follow public health directions.
+You should also the rules and advice of your state or territory government.

 Registering a positive RAT

 If you tested positive using a RAT, you may need to register your result or confirm it with a PCR test.
-Rules for each state and territory are available below:
+Learn each state and territory government’s testing arrangements below:

 - Australian Capital Territory